Akascape/FFglitch-0.9.3-executables/README.md

 # FFglitch-0.9.3-executables
 Download links for FFglitch version 0.9.3

-I am not the owner of FFglitch, this page is just contains the download links for ffglitch version 0.9.3 taken from [ffglitch.org](https://ffglitch.org/).
+I am not the owner of FFglitch, this page just contains the download links for ffglitch version 0.9.3 taken from [ffglitch.org](https://ffglitch.org/).

 Original download links: